March 18, 2011

 - Offering comfort measures, such as gentle massage and warm (not hot) baths

 - Encouraging independence by being sensitive to knowing when to take and then give back responsibility for tasks as symptoms come and go

 - Providing recommendations for devices designed to make daily activities more comfortable, such as built-up utensils, reaching devices, and sliding boards

 A few hours a day of practical assistance from a professional caregiver who is trained in MS care can save energy sources from being drained.

-How Home Care can benefit a person with MS
+How Private Home Care can benefit a person with MS

 Multiple Sclerosis fact sheet